diptavo/ARCHIE/README.md

 [19,]    1    0
 [20,]    1    0
 ```
+`us` and `vs` in the output represent the selected SNPs mapped to corresponding selected genes (`1` indiciating selected, `0` indicating not selected).
+In the output, note that SNPs 1 to 5 has been correctly mapped to genes 1 to 10 and SNPs 11 to 15 mapped to genes 11 to 20.
+ARCHIE usually numerically determines the number of sparse canonical correlation components to be extracted, however that is customizable as well. `q` is the aggregated measure of association explained by the corresponding component.
 # Detailed options

 To get the detailed options for ARCHIE use the following command: